alcinocunha/alcinocunha.github.io/index.md

 ## Research

-My research aims to help developers build more relieable software.
+My research aims to help developers build more reliable software.
 Together with several collaborators at [INESC TEC](https://www.inesctec.pt) and [ONERA](https://www.onera.fr/en/centers/toulouse), I'm currently developing a new formal specification language and analysis tool for software design - the [Electrum](http://haslab.github.io/Electrum/) framework.
 Electrum is based on the popular [Alloy](https://alloytools.org) modeling language and analyser, for which we also developed [Alloy4Fun](http://alloy4fun.inesctec.pt), a web application for sharing and learning Alloy.
 I'm also currently leading a project that aims to develop new analysis techniques for robotic software developed with [ROS](https://www.ros.org), to be integrated in the [HAROS](https://github.com/git-afsantos/haros) framework.
 In the past, my research focused on the topic of model driven software development, namely I helped develop the [Echo](http://haslab.github.io/echo/) framework for model repair and (bidirectional) transformation.

 ## News